jlopep09/ForoRates/README.md

 # ForoRates

-React application with FastAPI backend and a Postgres database hosted on render.com
+React application with FastAPI backend and a Postgress database hosted on render.com

 https://jlopep09.github.io/ForoRates/